senorGPT/CTF_crackmes.one/vilxd - crack the points/vilxd - crack the points - Solution.md

-### 8.2 Learning Something More
+### 8.2 Pushing my Learning

 As much fun as I had chasing my own tail this entire challenge, I thought the solution was quite boring.
-So I challenged myself to make a simple *Python* script that would request a number from the user, load the *CTF* executable, pause it, modify the appropriate bytes in memory, resume execution, and have it display correctly.
+So I challenged myself to make a simple *Python* script that would request a number from the user, load the *CTF* executable, suspend it upon entry, modify the appropriate bytes in memory, resume execution, and have it display correctly.

 Now that sounds like a fun challenge!
-First thing is first, I need to obtain a static offset to `xor` instruction within `main`.
+First thing is first, I need to obtain a static offset to the `xor` instruction within `main`.

 ![image-20251215045654459](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251215045654459.png)